alsotoes/slackme/README.md

 ## Credits

  - The [slackin](https://github.com/alsotoes/slackin) project as I used the look and feel.
- - Inhered from the slackme project:
+ - Inhered from the slackin project:
 	 - The SVG badge generation was taken from the excellent [shields](https://github.com/badges/shields) project.
 	 - The button CSS is based on [github-buttons](https://github.com/mdo/github-buttons)